logmanoriginal/lvssh2/extensions/README.md

 cmake --build build --config Release
 ```

-This will produce a 32-bit static library named `lvssh2_extensions` in the build directory.
+This will produce a 32-bit static library named `lvssh2_extensions` in the `libssh2` directory.

 Replace `-G "Visual Studio 17 2022"` with the appropriate generator for your version of Visual Studio.